 Wat Arun , a smallish temple located on the western side of the Chao Praya River, is accessible via ferry boat from Wat Po directly across the river using the Tha Tien Pier.
 There are many small local restaurants located along the wood planks that border the edge of this portion of the Chao Praya River.
 For authentic Thai cuisine you can’t beat some of these restaurants.

 From select parts of Wat Arun you have excellent views of the Grand Palace and of Wat Po on the other side of the river.
 You will certainly be attracted like a magnet to a refrigerator to the tall tower, called Phra Prang, which is in the center of Wat Arun.
 It is worth walking around this tower about 1/3 of the way up on the concrete walkway.
 This tower is 243 feet tall and is decorated with thousands of little pieces of colorful porcelain.

 Very popular with visitors so a nominal admission fee is charged.
-Be sure to enter the primary building on site, the ordination hall – one of the most impressive back lighting for a golden Buddha we have seen is housed inside.
-The Buddha dates from 1920 and stands over ashes of King Chulalongkorn.
+Be sure to enter the primary building on site, the ordination hall – one of the most impressive back lightings for a golden Buddha we have ever seen is housed inside.
+This Buddha dates from 1920 and stands over ashes of King Chulalongkorn.
 The nearby courtyard and views of the ordination hall are equally as impressive.
 A canal runs through the property with some quaint curved bridges standing over the water.
-Also of note is this wat is featured on the 5 baht coin and was in an episode of the TV show, The Amazing Race.
+Also of note is this wat is featured on the 5-baht coin and was in an episode of the TV show, The Amazing Race.

 During our latest visit, several large banners erected presumably by Thailand’s Tourism Authority, offered visitors a chance to take their photo in front with the words as a backdrop – “I am at Wat Ben”.